Semi-supervised cross-lingual speech emotion recognition: Conclusions

 \section{Conclusions}

-In the cross-lingual speech emotion recognition domain it is a common scenario where there are many labeled utterances for the English language, instead, the availability of a few labeled utterances and many unlabeled for other languages.
-Based on the previous consideration, in this article we proposed a SSL approach for cross-lingual speech emotion recognition.
-It consists of a CNN to classify an utterance into an emotion category.
+In cross-lingual SER it is common to have many labeled utterances for the English language and a lower availability of labels for other languages.
+Based on this consideration, an SSL approach for cross-lingual speech emotion recognition is proposed.

+The proposed method consists of a transformer able to classify an utterance into an emotion category.
 For SSL, we experimented with the use of hard and soft pseudo-labels for unlabeled utterances.
 The proposed method is evaluated using English as source language and four different languages (French, German, Italian and Persian) as new languages.
-It is revealed that the use of hard pseudo-labels over soft allows for better results on the new language but at the expense of performance on the source language.
+It is revealed that the use of hard over soft pseudo-labels allows for better results on the new language at the expense of a drop in performance on the source language.

+Experimental results show that the average accuracy has increased by 40\% in comparison with state-of-the-art methods.

+The proposed method has some limitations, of course.
+First, the method assumes that the number of emotions in the source and the new language is the same.
+Nonetheless, in real-wold applications this constraint could be too stringent.
+To overcome this limitation, prototypes could be learned from representations for newly-introduced emotion categories in the target language, using a methodology similar to the one described in \citep{bucher2021handling}.
+Second, for the hard-pseudo labeling approach there is no handling of confirmation bias, i.e. overfitting to incorrect pseudo-labels predicted by the network.
+In fact, if the model makes several wrong unlabeled predictions, pseudo-labeling can act like a bad feedback loop and deteriorate performance.
+As future work we plan to handle the confirmation bias issue by averaging the predictions for different views of the unlabeled data as done in \citep{berthelot2019mixmatch} or by using reinforcement learning \citep{latif2022survey}.